 YOU MIGHT ALSO LIKE: How to know EXACTLY when you’re ovulating

 Does your weight really matter when you’re trying to conceive?

 Being overweight or underweight tends to be two of the most important factors affecting fertility.
 This is due to a number of factors that are involved in the complex reproductive system and the role that body fat percentage and fat distribution can play on this.

 Both partners who are trying to conceive should aim to be close to their ideal body weight including ideal fat percentages before they seek help from a fertility clinic or specialist.
 Being at an ideal weight before conception also has benefits on the health of the pregnancy and reduces the risk for complications.

 Studies show that the closer women are to their ideal body weight when trying to conceive, this will improve their chances of falling pregnant.
-Even losing just 5 or 10% of your total body fat has been shown to improve ovulation and conception.
+Even losing just 5 -10% of your total body fat has been shown to improve ovulation and conception.

 Being overweight as a male also tends to affect their reproductive system in a number of ways such as with sperm count, ejaculate volume, optimal hormonal levels etc which may also further hinder conception.

-Body fat percentage plays an important role in regular menstruation and ovulation and therefore having too little body fat percentage on the other hand may also play a part if you are trying to conceive.
-Once you are pregnant having a low fat percentage has also been linked in several studies to having a preterm or low birth weight baby.
+Body fat percentage plays an important role in regular menstruation and ovulation and therefore having too little body fat may also play a part if you are trying to conceive.
+Once you are pregnant, having a low fat percentage has also been linked in several studies to having a preterm or low birth weight baby.

-What should I eat if I’m trying to conceive?
+What foods should I eat to boost my fertility if I’m trying to conceive?